SK1Y101/sk1y101.github.io/_projects/GravProject.md

     </div>
 </div>
 <div class="caption">
-    {% assign OmicronGlitches = increment imgref %} Omicron scan of the Hanford and Livingston detectors, demonstrating the frequency of glitch events
+    [{{ OmicronGlitches }}] Omicron scan of the Hanford and Livingston detectors, demonstrating the frequency of glitch events
 </div>

 Over years of LIGO observation, we have seen an entire zoo <d-cite key="GlitchZoo"></d-cite> of glitches.
 To trim what would otherwise be a broad topic, the particular glitches that share features with the blip (**B**and **L**imited **I**m**P**ulse) glitches will be the main focus of this paper, with an example shown in figure \ref{fig:0}.
 This figure shows a specific class of time-frequency diagram called the "QTransform" which shows the energy content of each frequency in the detector strain changes over time. \label{Glitch_Properties}